Permanent Collection Acquisition

 U.S. National Park Service

 About This Photo

-[For more information on White Sands National Monument visit the National Park Service website by clicking here.]
+[For more information on Zion National Park, visit their website by clicking here.]

 Equipment: Seneca 4×5″ View Camera (1909), Wollensak f6.3 lens